SimranGahra/ENSE374-Cookify/readme.md

 | **Ingredient Matching**    | Matches user input ingredients to a recipe database.                                      |
 | **Secure Accounts**        | Authentication system to ensure user privacy and security.                                |
 | **Scalability**            | Designed for integration with future features like new APIs and more filtering options.    |

+**Table 2 – Features and Descriptions Table:** Detailed description of key features implemented in the Cookify application.

 ---